For those of us who get stuck in extra interesting thinking loops

 I have been specializing in OCD and other obsessive-compulsive disorders for several years, but I guess you could say I have a lifetime of experience.
 Yay, I have them too!

-Teaching your brain it’s safe to relax
+Exposure & Response Prevention = teaching your brain it’s safe to relax

 What do you treat?